 We conduct wholesale and retail electricity marketing and trading throughout North America from our offices in Alberta, Ontario and Massachusetts to actively manage our commodity exposure and provide higher returns.

-TransCanada is one of the continent's largest providers of natural gas storage and related services with approximately 400 billion cubic feet (Bcf) of capacity.
+TransCanada is one of the continent's largest providers of natural gas storage and related services with more than 664 billion cubic feet (Bcf) of capacity.

-Our non-regulated gas storage business owns or controls more than 150 Bcf, or approximately 40% of all storage capacity in Alberta — through our 50 Bcf Edson and our 68 Bcf Crossfield, Alberta, facilities as well as a long-term, third-party contract.
+Our non-regulated gas storage business owns or controls more than 118 Bcf of storage capacity in Alberta — through our 50 Bcf Edson and 68 Bcf Crossfield facilities.

-Our regulated gas storage business, ANR Storage Company, provides firm and interruptible natural gas storage services to customers on our Great Lakes Gas Transmission and ANR Pipeline systems.
+Our regulated gas storage businesses provide firm and interruptible natural gas storage services to customers on our Great Lakes Gas Transmission, ANR Pipeline and Columbia Gas Transmission systems.

 Our Energy Projects

-Our 67,300 kilometre (41,900 mile) network of natural gas pipelines supplies 20 per cent of the natural gas consumed daily across North America to heat homes, run industries and generate power.
+Our 90,300-kilometre (56,100-mile) network of natural gas pipelines supplies over 25 per cent of the natural gas consumed daily across North America to heat homes, run industries and generate power.